Vyral/base-template/_posts/2019-05-09-agent-spotlight-chris-neill.md

 In his experience, **homes under the $300,000 price point are moving off the market quickly, leaving our inventory pretty light.** A lot of his listings have seen multiple offers, and the shift seems to be marketwide.
 Even markets above the $800,000 price point are moving fairly quickly, which has been a bit of a change from the past several years.&nbsp;

 Another fun fact about Chris: He is a master of zen.
-Last year, there was a huge packet of deals that he was about to take on, and he and I made a bet.
-If he closed those deals, I would sit through an entire hot yoga session.
-Well, he closed those deals, so I delivered on the bet.
+Last year, there was a huge packet of deals that he was about to take on, and he and John made a bet.
+If he closed those deals, John would sit through an entire hot yoga session.
+Well, he closed those deals, so John delivered on the bet.
 Who knew hot yoga could be so hot\!?

-Ultimately, I’m honored to have Chris on the team.
+Ultimately, John is honored to have Chris on the team.
 He’s truly a great guy to be around.

-If you would like to know what your house is worth in our market, visit my website at [**www.JohnSchusterGroup.com**](www.JohnSchusterGroup.com).
-For any other real estate questions, don’t hesitate to reach out to me.
-Hope to hear from you soon\!<br>&nbsp;
+If you would like to know what your house is worth in our market, visit our website at [**www.JohnSchusterGroup.com**](www.JohnSchusterGroup.com).
+For any other real estate questions, don’t hesitate to reach out to one of our agents.
+Hope we hear from you soon\!<br>&nbsp;